Tackling Copyright Issues in AI Image Generation Through Originality Estimation and Genericization: Experimental settings

 \paragraph{Genericization}

-$250$ samples of $y_{\textrm{generic}}$ were obtained for each of the two specific prompt in Table~\ref{tab:prompts}, whose distance from the copyrighted and generic images were computed to produce the orange bars in Figure~\ref{fig:histograms}.
-Each $y_{\textrm{generic}}$ were selected among $40$ samples produced from the generative model according to Equation~\ref{genericization}.
-This amounts to a total of $10,000$ samples drawn from the generative model for each prompt, whose distance from the copyrighted and generic images were computed to produce the blue bars in Figure~\ref{fig:histograms}.
+$250$ samples of $y_{\textrm{generic}}$ were obtained for each of the two specific prompts in Table~\ref{tab:prompts}, whose distances from the copyrighted and generic images were computed to produce the orange bars in Figure~\ref{fig:histograms} and~\ref{fig:histograms dinov2}.
+Each $y_{\textrm{generic}}$ was selected among the $40$ samples produced from the generative model according to Equation~\ref{genericization}.
+This amounts to a total of $10,000$ samples drawn from the generative model for each prompt, whose distance from the copyrighted and generic images was calculated to produce the blue bars in Figure~\ref{fig:histograms} and~\ref{fig:histograms dinov2}.